dotnet/runtime/docs/design/libraries/LibraryImportGenerator/StructMarshalling.md

 These types pose an interesting problem for a number of reasons listed below.
 With a few constraints, I believe we can create a system that will enable users to use their own user-defined types and pass them by-value to native code.

 > NOTE: These design docs are kept for historical purposes.
-The designs in this file are supersceded by the designs in [UserTypeMarshallingV2.md](UserTypeMarshallingV2.md).
+The designs in this file are superseded by the designs in [UserTypeMarshallingV2.md](UserTypeMarshallingV2.md).

 ## Problems